Get Info Fast

-Each campus has a designated evacuation meeting place.
+Each campus has a designated reassembly location.
 Some emergencies may require evacuation of the building.
 In this event verbal notice or alarms, or both, will be used to sound the evacuation.

-Whenever a fire alarm system sounds on either campus, everyone is required to immediately evacuate all buildings and meet at one of the designated two campus assembly areas (see below).
+Whenever a fire alarm system sounds on either campus, everyone is required to immediately evacuate all buildings and meet at the appropriate Designated Reassembly Location.

 In the event of an evacuation, keep the following in mind:

 Never go up a stairway unless specifically directed.
 (Remember, fire and smoke go up, so you go down.
 Proceed down the nearest stairway to your assembly area.)*